Virtual-Hex/virtual-hex-editor/README.md

 # jimgui-artemis-odb-world-editor (jawe)
 This editor runs on artemis obd and rendered by ImGUi through JImGui

 Currently in early development.
-The purpose of this library is to allow rapid development of game data.
+The purpose of this library is to allow rapid development of game nativeData.
 This library extends [JImGui](https://github.com/ice1000/jimgui) and [artemis-obd](https://github.com/junkdog/artemis-odb) to tie them together.

 The app launches into a editor.
 This editor will contain menu, option to see the JImGui demo so that users can see what can be added or done.
 The editor will then access and allow editing of a collections of worlds under a project.